 How do epic movies like Close Encounters, 2001 Space Odyssey, Arrival, Contact and others capture our imagination?
-Do they break the rules of conventional screenwriting?

 In Sci-Fi, sometimes there's an emotional arc of horror: